corrad1nho/qomui/README.md

 - [bugfix] import may fail if directory for certificates/keys does not exist
 - [bugifx] timestamp not updated after auto-updating servers

-#### version 0.7.3:
-- [change] firewall is reloaded on gui startup
-- [change] checking for presence of other firewall services such as ufw when configuring firewall
-- [change] selection box for protocols adjusts size
-- [bugfix] previous iptables rules are now properly saved/restored
-- [bugfix] sometimes external ip is displayed twice
-- [bugfix] Qomui crashes when adding folder and provider not specified
-- [bugfix] WireGuard dns-servers not set correctly when second tunnel in bypass active
-- [bugfix] manually imported WireGuard configs are not added to server list - [issue #24](https://github.com/corrad1nho/qomui/issues/24)
-- [bugfix] potential permission error for temporary files created during importing configs